 - Standard Credit & Debit Card Payments: This refers to the default means of card acceptance available when you get a PayPal Business account.
 It gives you the standard payment options for your checkout page.
 Your buyers can pay with PayPal, credit/debit cards, Pay Later options, and Venmo.
 Seller protection (not Chargeback Protection) is included on eligible transactions.

 - Advanced Credit & Debit Card Payments: These include the same payment options as Standard while also giving you the ability to customize your credit card fields.
 It’s also required if you want to add Chargeback Protection (more on that below), the Virtual Terminal, accept recurring payments and local/alternative payment methods, or if you want to upgrade your account to Payments Advanced (not the same thing as Advanced credit/debit payments) or Payments Pro.
-While Advanced credit/debit payments gives you access to a lower card processing rate than Standard, you’ll have to apply for it (which involves providing additional info about your business) and be approved by PayPal.
+While Advanced credit/debit payments give you access to a lower card processing rate than Standard, you’ll have to apply for it (which involves providing additional info about your business) and be approved by PayPal.
+Also, only merchants using Advanced payments are eligible to opt into interchange-plus pricing.

 PayPal Foreign Transaction & Currency Conversion Fees